 2. Move.
 Moving helps your mind and body stay empowered.
 Moving feels like you are doing something and it gives the adrenaline something to do, rather than just terrorize you.
 Pace the floor, walk around the house, go outside for a walk.
 Just move your body.

 3. Talk.
-Anxiety held in has more power.
+Anxiety held inside of you has more power.
 Stay with people, call someone, or talk out loud to yourself.
 Say aloud all of the thoughts in your head.
 Even if they are irrational.
 This takes the power away from them.
-It gets them out of your mind where they sound much more dangerous.
+It gets them out of your mind.
 Say what you feel.
-Don’t worry about how you sound.
+Don't worry about how you sound.
 Allow it all out.